 One of the first things I do when taking over a new club is to ensure that the reserves and under 19/18 plays matches with First teams tactics.
 This can be managed under Staff Responsibilities.
-I also favour to have total control of the reserves and Under-19/18 training.
-For youth development I prefer to set 100% focus on player development.
+I also favor having total control of the reserves and Under-19/18 training.
+For youth development, I prefer to set 100% focus on player development.
 This means that youth team training is set to Tactical throughout the season at 10% match preparations just to make them familiar with the clubs match tactics.

 Sources and Credit

 Thanks to everyone who have tested my tactics before the official release, come to me with questions about how I approach things, clarified and improved my tactics using their knowledge by giving me inputs and recommendations on how to make something specific work in Football Manager.
 Thanks to Jorge (Kworey) who is always so kind and friendly – helping me to improve my learning of the game and who is always available.
 You are truly a mentor to me without knowing it (until now!)

 Thanks also to Josep Guardiola who makes the game more beautiful every day pushing the borders of what we today think is impossible and devoting his time to make football even more interesting to watch.
 If football was science, you are the Albert Einstein of football – coming up with concepts and innovating the game to a level we won’t fully comprehend until years have gone by and you have conquered everything possible in football.

 [#1] Juego de Posicion – a short explanation by author Rene Maric at Spielverlagerung.com.
 Last accessed 01.03.2016